pillmuncher/yogic.cs/README.md

 ```csharp
 public static Ma bind(Ma ma, Mf mf)
 ```
-- Applies the monadic computation mf to ma and returns the result.
+- Applies the monadic computation `mf` to `ma` and returns the result.

 ```csharp
 public static Ma unit(Subst subst)
 ```
-- Lifts a substitution environment into a computation.
+- Lifts a substitution environment `subst` into a computation.
   Always succeeds.

 ```csharp
 public static Ma cut(Subst subst)
 ```
-- Lifts a substitution environment into a computation.
+- Lifts a substitution environment `subst` into a computation.
-  Succeeds once, and on backtracking aborts the current computation, effectively pruning the search space.
+  Succeeds once, and on backtracking aborts the current computation and jumps to the previous choice point, effectively pruning the search space.

 ```csharp
 public static Ma fail(Subst subst)
 ```
-- Lifts a substitution environment into a computation.
+- Lifts a substitution environment `subst` into a computation.
   Never succeeds.
 Immediately initiates backtracking.

 ```csharp